Sherman Bell

 Sherman Bell, a former deputy United States marshal in Cripple Creek, Colorado, participated in the Spanish–American War as one of Roosevelt's Rough Riders.
 General Bell was active in the Masonic Order and the Order of Elks, and was honored by the Knights of Pythias.
 A former hardrock mine manager, Bell took the side of the Mine Owners' Association against the strikers during a strike of smelter workers, which ultimately included the miners of the Cripple Creek District.

+Early years

+Sherman Bell was born on a farmstead in Douglas County, Illinois, near Newman.
+He became a deputy United States marshal, and enlisted with the Rough Riders at the outbreak of the Spanish–American War.